FREQUENTLY ASKED QUESTIONS

 If there is a medical emergency or the threat of imminent danger, conference attendees should dial 9-1-1 and stay on the phone with emergency personnel.
 If able, please notify a member of the hospitality team (blue vests) that you or someone else have called 9-1-1.

 Due to the toll the pandemic has taken on United Methodist Publishing House and Cokesbury, they will not be able to attend any Annual Conferences again this year.
 Cokesbury has created an online portal for annual conferences.
-Please see
+Please see Cokesbury’s special offer for annual conferences.

 Is there a special collection for Festival of Sharing?

-Festival of Sharing will not be holding a collection of items at Annual Conference 2024.
+Festival of Sharing will not be holding a collection of items at Annual Conference 2025.
 Churches are encouraged to assemble or collect kits and deliver to one of the Sharefest events in September and October.
 Most requested items are Missouri personal hygiene, paper products and food boxes.
 The digital Festival booklet with kit contents and packing directions can be accessed on our media page.
 Questions?
 Contact festival@socket.net.

 Can I get my Wespath pension projection or Quest Wellness Screening while at Annual Conference?

-Wespath and Quest Diagnostics will not be on site for the 2024 session.
+Wespath and Quest Diagnostics will not be on site for the 2025 session.
 If you would like to schedule a virtual pension consultation with a Wespath representative, you can register for a consultation in May or June.
 These are 30-minute one-on-one, virtual consultations.
 Please take advantage of this opportunity to see what your pension account could be in your retirement.
 Additionally, Quest Diagnostics’ Blueprint for Wellness biometric screening is a valuable tool for identifying health concerns and finding ways to improve your well-being.
 It’s the first step on your path to wellness with Wespath.
-To learn more about accessing this health benefit, visit
+To learn more about accessing this health benefit, visit www.wespath.org/health-well-being/well-being-programs/blueprint-for-wellness.

 Are pets allowed at Annual Conference?

-Department of Justice’s published revised final regulations implementing the Americans with Disabilities Act (ADA), would be allowed and should be noted in the Accessibility section of Event Registration.
+Pets are not allowed at Annual Conference due to the size of the event and the variety of allergies and anxieties related to animals.
+Service animals, as defined by the Department of Justice’s published revised final regulations implementing the Americans with Disabilities Act (ADA), would be allowed and should be noted in the Accessibility section of Event Registration.
 Registered members and guests may be asked to provide documentation to ensure that their service animal meets the ADA’s definitions.
 Questions about this provision should contact the Office of Connectional Ministries at (573) 441-1770.

 Jump back to the top